Overview & Supported Outputs

 Input Image Requirements

-FRONTAL: A frontal ghost mannequin image of the garment is what we will use for the 2D Garment fitting
+A ghost mannequin image of the garment is required.
+This image of the garment is what we will primarily use to process the

 The ghost mannequin is also known as invisible mannequin, 3D mannequin or hollow man.